-Under the current tax legislation of the Republic of Kazakhstan, the Company is obligated to maintain separate tax accounting records of the contractual and non-contractual activities.
-The taxable income for the contractual operations is determined based on the amount of extracted uranium and taxable income from non-contractual activity is determined as a positive difference between the income in the financial statements and income from contractual operations.
+Under the current tax legislation of the Republic of Kazakhstan, the Company is obliged to maintain separate tax accounting records of the contractual and non-contractual activities.
+Taxable income from contractual activities is determined based on a 20%-increased cost of uranium productive solution, and taxable income from non-contractual activities is determined as a positive difference between the actual revenue generated from sale of finished goods and income from contractual activities.